TOO MUCH INFORMATION

 During my walks, I look for physical and symbolic links to my thoughts and feelings.
 Figures and words appear suddenly in front of my eyes, ready to be processed, developed and printed onto photographic paper.

-The work becomes a visual representation of the stream of consciousness, thoughts of an outsider wondering through the heart of the City.
+The work becomes a visual representation of the stream of consciousness, thoughts of an outsider wondering through the heart of East London.